 The reflective beauty of stunning Lake Crescent in Olympic National Park.
 Photo credit – Wendy Nordvik-Carr

 The reflective beauty of stunning Lake Crescent.
 This is one of the top 10 things to do in Olympic National Park.
 Photo credit: Wendy Nordvik-Carr©

 Hurricane Ridge offers spectacular views of the glacier-capped mountains.

 Located 17 miles from Port Angeles, this area is popular all year.
 In winter you can ski, snowboard, snowshoe, sled and tube.

-Sol Duc Valley features the Sol Duc Hot Springs Resort, which is only open during the summer.
+Sol Duc Valley features Sol Duc Hot Springs Resort, which is only open during the summer.

 There are many hiking trails here.
-In the fall, it is a great place to see spawning salmon jump at the Salmon Cascades Overlook.
+In the fall, take a short walk to the viewing platform to see spawning salmon jump at the Salmon Cascades Overlook.

 Check for road and trail conditions before going.